maboutaam/OilyGiant-Machine-Learning-in-Business/README.md

 ### Build a model for predicting the volume of reserves in the new wells;
 ### Pick the oil wells with the highest estimated values;
 ### Pick the region with the highest total profit for the selected oil wells.
-### You have data on oil samples from three regions.
+### I have data on oil samples from three regions.
 Parameters of each oil well in the region are already known.
 ### Build a model that will help to pick the region with the highest profit margin.
 ### Analyze potential profit and risks using the Bootstrapping technique.